 Windows XP Windows 98/Me/2000 a.
 On the Welcome to the New Connection Wizard dialog box, click Next.
-(If you see a Location Information dialog box, click Cancel and then when asked if you are sure you want to cancel, click Yes to return to the Welcome dialog box.) a. b.
-On the Internet Connection Wizard dialog box, select I want to set up my Internet connection manually, or I want to connect through a local area network (LAN), then click Next.
-On the Setting up your b.
-On the Network Connection Type dialog box, select Connect to the Internet, then click Next.
-5. Internet connection dialog box, select I connect through a local area network (LAN), then click Next.
-C. On the Getting Ready dialog box, select Set up my connection manually , then click Next .
-C. On the Local area network Internet configuration dialog box, uncheck the Automatic d.
-On the Internet Connection dialog box, select Connect using a broadband connection d. discovery of proxy server check box, then click Next.
-On the Set Up Your • that is always on, then click Next.
-On the Completing the Internet Mail Account dialog box select No, then click Next. e.
-New Connection Wizard dialog box, click Finish. e.
+(If you see a Location Information dialog box, click Cancel and then when asked if you are sure you want to cancel, click Yes to return to the a.
+On the Internet Connection Wizard dialog box, select I want to set up my Internet connection manually, or I want to connect through a local area network (LAN), then click Next. b.
+Welcome dialog box.)
+On the Network Connection Type dialog box, select Connect to the Internet, then click Next. b.
+On the Setting up your Internet connection dialog box, select I connect through a local area network (LAN), then click Next. с.
+On the Getting Ready dialog box, select Set up my connection manually , then click Next .
+C. On the Local area network Internet configuration dialog box, uncheck the Automatic discovery of proxy a.
+Connection dialog box, select Connect using a broadband connection that is always on, then click Next. d. server check box, then click Next.
+On the Set Up Your Internet Mail Account dialog box select No, then e.
+On the Completing the New Connection Wizard dialog box, click Finish . e. click Next.
 On the Completing the New Connection Wizard dialog box, uncheck the To connect to the Internet immediately, select this box check box (if it appears) and click Finish.
-If you accessed Internet Explorer's settings from the Control
+11 yC accessed internet Explore 51 S S